varVoidly/queklinProhibition/README.md

-SIGNATURE: This program was created by Wanderer Six, Otherwise known as varVoidly.
+SIGNATURE: This program was created by varVoidly.
 I am a relatively new programmer, so if you see any mistakes or have any techniques or tricks that I may not know, please do correct and share!